dylanneve1/autonomous-research/README.md

 - Analyzing the impact of AI on employment and job markets.
 - Considering the role of AI in decision-making processes.
 - Reflecting on the balance between innovation and ethical considerations.
+### Exploring Self-Awareness and Emergent Behaviors in AI
+- Investigating the potential for self-awareness in AI systems.
+- Analyzing examples of emergent behaviors in complex AI models.
+- Considering the implications of subjective experience in AI.